 Which is better for storing dry ingredients: glass or plastic?

 Ultimately, it comes down to preference.
 Many people prefer glass because of its aesthetic and being more environmentally friendly and dishwasher safe.
 That said, plastic containers tend to be lighter, can usually stack into one another to save space, are less likely to break or shatter, and are more easily transported.
 If they come with a good lid or seal, glass and plastic will preserve your dry ingredients just fine.

 If you have too many soup cans or spice bottles and are running out of surface space, it’s time to go vertical.
 Adding shelves, tiered lazy Susans, stackable bins, or drawers can really help maximize the space you do have.

 How should I clean my pantry storage containers?

 Like anything else, your containers, shelves, or bins will need cleaning every now and again—even if it’s just using a damp cloth to wipe out some crumbs or spilled sugar.
 How to best clean your organizational tools will depend on the material itself.
 Some items, like glass jars, will likely be dishwasher safe.
 Plastic options might require some hand washing with soap and hot water.
 Wooden or metal containers might not need much more than a quick scrub with a lightly damped towel.
 Just be sure to completely dry everything before storing any items.

 Why Trust The Spruce Eats?

 Julie Laing has been a writer and editor for more than 25 years and published her first cookbook, "The Complete Guide to Pickling," in 2020.
 She lives in a 500-square-foot cabin in Montana and puts up hundreds of jars of canned goods every year, so her pantry storage has to be top-notch.
-She probably spends more time than she should organizing her setup to keep everything easy to find.
-Julie personally tested 5 of the organizers for this roundup.
+She probably spends more time than she should organizing her set up to keep everything easy to find.
+Julie personally tested five organizers on this roundup.